MichaelSasser/matrix-python.github.io/content/docs/tutorial/about_this_tutorial/index.md

 description:
   "A Tutorial on how to join the Matrix Network and get to know it's features."
 lead:
-  "A Tutorial on how to join the Matrix Network and get to know it's features."
+  "A Tutorial on how to join the Matrix network and get to know it's features."
 date: 2021-02-15T20:05:00+00:00
 lastmod: 2021-02-15T20:05:00+00:00
 draft: false